JoeDodgson/Workout-Tracker/README.md

 A local node.js web application which stores workout data in a local mongoDB database.
 Users can create a new workout, add exercises to a workout and view workout statistics.

 ## Installation
+Access the deployed site at https://jjd-workout-tracker.herokuapp.com/

+Alternatively, if you want to run the application locally, follow these steps:

 1. Download the code repository

 2. Open your terminal, type the following command and hit enter: